TxtDot/dalet/specification/daletpack.md

 All data must be compressed with [zstd](https://datatracker.ietf.org/doc/html/rfc8878).

-Root data format is array of tags (see [daletl specification](./daletl.md)), each element reads sequentially.
-Type definition for root is not needed.
+Page data format is array of tags (see [daletl specification](./daletl.md)), each element reads sequentially.
+Type definition for page is not needed.

 Mime type: `application/dalet-pack`